Sam-917/cafe-managing-system/README.md

 ## Overview
 The Cafe Management System is a comprehensive solution designed to streamline daily operations for modern cafes.
 This system handles online orders (dine-in, takeaway, and delivery), table reservations, and user registration through an intuitive interface.

-## DISCLAIMER :
+## Disclaimer :
 This project is just a prototype for education purpose.
 It is not intended for production use.
 Furthermore, it does not include any security measures to protect user data and some feature will not fully working properly due to the complexity of the project.

 ## Features

 ### Order Management
 - **Multi-channel ordering**: Dine-in, takeaway, and delivery options
-- **Real-time order tracking**: Monitor order status from placement to fulfillment
+- **Real-time order tracking**: Admin can monitor order status from placement to fulfillment
-- **Order history**: View past orders for customers and staff
+- **Order history**: Admin can view past orders for customers

 ### Reservation System
 - **Table booking**: Customers can reserve tables online
 - **Reservation calendar**: Visual interface for staff to manage bookings
-- **Automated reminders**: Notifications for upcoming reservations
+- **Table Visualization**: Visual cafe layout interface featuring table mapping with each specifies each unique features such as capacity, shape, and location.

 ### User Management
 - **Customer registration**: Secure sign-up and profile management
-- **Role-based access**: Different permissions for customers, staff, and admin
+- **Role-based access**: Different permissions for customers, and admin

 ## Technology Stack